Agenda

 3. List three things they can do to advance health literacy in their own organizations.

-Workshop: Incorporating AI into Material Production and Assessment: Opportunities, Challenges, and Pitfalls (Sold Out)
+Workshop: Incorporating AI into Material Production and Assessment: Opportunities, Challenges, and Pitfalls

 Description: In this workshop, Samuel Mendez draws on their ongoing dissertation research to examine the incorporation of artificial intelligence tools into health literacy work, including creation and assessment of materials.
 Samuel will introduce generative AI tools that practitioners might use in their daily work, as well as the implications of more advanced AI-driven research methods for the field.
 Throughout, Samuel will invite critical analysis of these tools and prompt health literacy professionals to consider what AI policies/practices they want to advocate for in their own professional settings.